Take the parkland views walk

-The circular walk encapsulate the local landscape with its outstanding view points to the churches with tall steeples, the mile long Terrace and the Grade 1* listed Parkland of Farnborough Hall.
+The circular walk encapsulates the local landscape with its outstanding view points to the churches with tall steeples, the mile long Terrace and the Grade 1* listed Parkland of Farnborough Hall.

 Grid reference 429495